bigcommerce/dev-docs/docs/api-docs/channels/building-channel-apps.md

 * Tooltip

 ### Patterns
 Patterns refers to high level functionality and user flows that an app provides, which are built on top of the BigCommerce APIs and UI components.
-This will vary as well depending on the type of channel app; however, there are some generic patterns that any channel app should include.
+This will vary depending on the type of channel app; however, there are some generic patterns that any channel app should include.

 * **Onboarding** - user flows that enable a merchant to connect their BC store to an external channel, inclusive of creating an account on the external channel if needed.
-Channel configuration
+  * Channel configuration
-Settings
+  * Settings
 * **Catalog Management** - user flows that enable a merchant to manage their product catalog data between their BC store and external channels, inclusive of product, inventory, and pricing information.
   * Import
   * Export